cyberconcepts/cybertools/browser/README.txt

 properties; that means that there could be a form somewhere to edit those properties and store them in the content object's annotations.

-  >>> from zope.app.annotation.interfaces import IAttributeAnnotatable, IAnnotations
+  >>> from zope.annotation.interfaces import IAttributeAnnotatable, IAnnotations
-  >>> from zope.app.annotation.attribute import AttributeAnnotations
+  >>> from zope.annotation.attribute import AttributeAnnotations
   >>> component.provideAdapter(AttributeAnnotations, (SomeObject,), IAnnotations)

 The configurator is called automatically from the controller if there is